 It would appear that cultures that consume more meat, strong-tasting vegetables and alcohol have higher rates of morning sickness than those communities who eat mostly bland plant products.
 Which adds to the growing body of evidence suggesting a link between morning sickness and diet.

-Does it harm the foetus?
+Does morning sickness harm the foetus?

 Morning sickness is considered a normal part of early pregnancy and the medical fraternity seems to agree that uncomplicated morning sickness does not harm the foetus and is not a major drain on a pregnant woman’s resources.